 Expert Baking Tips

 - Reduce The Apple Cider/Juice- Stirring occasionally, simmer the apple cider in a small saucepan over low heat until you’re left with about 3-4 tablespoons.
 This takes me about 10-15 minutes.
+It helps make a strong apple flavor.

-- Reshape The Cookies- If you want your cookies nice and round, reshape them as soon as they comes out of the oven.
-Use a spatula to push them back into a circle shape or use a large circle cookie cutter.
-If using a cookie cutter, place it over the cookies and rotate quickly in a circle.
+- Reshape the Cookies- If you want your cookies nice and round, reshape them as soon as they come out of the oven.
+Use a spatula to push them back into a circle shape.

 - Making The Glaze- If the glaze appears too watery, add more confectioners’ sugar 1 tablespoon at a time.
 If it appears too thick, add more cider/juice ¼ teaspoon at a time.
 Or, if you run out of the reduced cider you can always use a little non reduced.
 The flavor just won’t be as strong.
 You want the glaze thin enough to drizzle but thick enough to solidify on the cookies.